jacgoldsm/peruse/README.md

 all the chosen elements or it can return an `Iterator` that lazily generates the chosen elements.

+At the end of this document, there is a tutorial for metaprogramming (that is, programmatically generating code) with `Iterator`s.

 ## Installation

 You can install the released version of peruse from